microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 - `C:\MicroFocus\IDOLServer-12.8.0` (Windows)
 - `~/IDOLServer-12.8.0` (Linux)

-Each component has its own sub-directory, which includes all required executables, dependencies and configuration files.
+Each installed IDOL component will have its own sub-directory, which includes all required executables, dependencies and configuration files.
 The primary configuration file for each shares the name of the component executable, *e.g.* `mediaserver.cfg` for `mediaserver.exe`.

 Now let's start up license server: